ushichka/dmcp/Readme.md

 ## Programming languages to install
 - python (Recommend using a virtual environment with <=3.9)
-- julia (Tested with Julia 1.7.2, remember to add Julia to your system's path)
+- julia (Tested with Julia 1.7.2)
+  - ALL OS installation: **Remember to add Julia to your system's path**
+  - Windows users may want to restart their systems just to ensure the Path is updated (do this also if Python later throws an error saying the ```julia``` module is not found)

 ## Setup Dependencies
  -  python: python -m ensurepip, python -m pip install X